The Afterburners: Jets Punched Out In Boston

 The Winnipeg Jets had a 3-2 lead heading into tonight's third period on the back of goals by Andrew Ladd, Blake Wheeler and Eric Fehr, who each took their turn in registering a one goal lead for the challenger.

-In the final stanza, the champ came out of his corner hungry; ready to strike while faced with the grim reality of potential back-to-back defeats on their home soil.
+In the final stanza, the champ came out of his corner hungry; ready to strike while faced with the grim reality of potential back-to-back defeats on its home soil.

-With that in mind, it took only eight seconds for the champ to stun their challenger.
+With that in the back of his mind, it took a mere eight seconds for the champ to stun their challenger.

 Nathan Horton was left uncovered in the slot where he would tap his second goal of the game past a helpless Ondrej Pavelec, tying things at three.